Epicodus-Curriculum/DEI-full-stack/2_identifying_and_preventing_microaggressions.md

 Consider this excerpt from a [blog post by Jules Walter, a Black software engineer](https://medium.com/tech-diversity-files/diversity-in-tech-the-unspoken-empathy-gap-5b806c83d717):

-> Have you ever spent time in a place where you’re in the minority, even briefly?
+> Have you ever spent time in a place where you're in the minority, even briefly?
 At an event, for example, or in another country?
 Think about how you felt being the only man at an event attended primarily by women, or the only white person in an entire train station in a predominantly African-American neighborhood.
 If you have never experienced this, try it.
 The feeling of being an outsider, of not belonging, is what many minorities experience in the workplace on a regular basis.

 > Until recently in my career, I was always the only black person on my team.
-Coworkers have generally been nice to me, but it's hard to ignore that I’m noticeably different when no one else at work looks like I do.
-I’ve learned to ignore this feeling of being an outsider, but it always comes back eventually, whether it's during meetings with executive leadership, while walking into a company's office for an onsite interview, or in other work-related situations.
+Coworkers have generally been nice to me, but it's hard to ignore that I'm noticeably different when no one else at work looks like I do.
+I've learned to ignore this feeling of being an outsider, but it always comes back eventually, whether it's during meetings with executive leadership, while walking into a company's office for an onsite interview, or in other work-related situations.

 In a [recent survey](https://www.cnn.com/2018/12/04/success/only-ones-diversity), women told how similar "feeling[s] of being an outsider" affected them: